Daniel-van-der-Poel/PDF-Helpers-JavaScript/README.md

 ## Usage

+Most of these function only work within Adobe Acrobat (not the mobile version).
 The functions contain brief discriptions that should make their use straightforward.
-The functions that manipulate layers and all fields can take a while to process.
+The application of functions that manipulate layers and all fields.